 Key provisions and requirements of the Truth in Lending Act

-• It protects consumers.
-The TILA offers consumers protection from unfair or deceptive practices not uncommon in the credit industry.
-This includes issuing unsolicited credit cards and making arbitrary changes to credit terms.
+- It protects consumers.
+TILA offers consumers protection from unfair or deceptive practices in the credit industry.
+Such practices include issuing unsolicited credit cards and making arbitrary changes to credit terms.

-• It provides the right of rescission.
-Under certain circumstances, the TILA grants consumers a "right of rescission," allowing them to cancel certain types of credit transactions within three business days of the transaction.
+- It provides the right of rescission.
+Under certain circumstances, TILA grants consumers a "right of rescission," allowing them to cancel certain types of credit transactions within three business days of the transaction.

 How does the Truth in Lending Act protect consumers?